JuliaHealth/BioMedQuery.jl/docs/src/pubmed.md

 ## Basics of searching PubMed

-We are often interseted in searching PubMed for all articles related to a search term, and possibly restricted by other search criteria.
+We are often interested in searching PubMed for all articles related to a search term, and possibly restricted by other search criteria.
 To do so we use [BioServices.EUtils](http://biojulia.net/BioServices.jl/latest/man/eutils).
 A basic example of how we may use the functions `esearch` and `efetch` to accomplish such task is illustrated below.

 ```julia
 using BioServices.EUtils